ladenberger/bmotion-prob-standalone/README.md

 to build the online version.

-This should build binaries without a gradle installation on your computer.
+This should build the binaries without a gradle installation on your computer.